Ayoub-glitsh/personal-portfolio/README.md

 ## <a id="acknowledgement"></a>🙏 Acknowledgement

-This project is inspired by **[Ismail](https://github.com/ismail)**.
+This project is inspired by **[Ismail ASSIL](https://github.com/ismailassil)**.
 I would like to sincerely thank him for the project he built and shared for free as open source.

-Huge shoutout to him — don't forget to check out his GitHub and support his work 🚀
+Huge shoutout to him don't forget to check out his GitHub and support his work

 ---